actualbudget/docs/docs/advanced/bank-sync.md

 8. Add a release note in `upcoming-release-notes/` describing your change (see [writing good release notes](/docs/contributing/#writing-good-release-notes)).
 9. Commit your changes and push to your fork.

-Once reviewed, the maintainers will comment on the pull request and merge it if it is acceptable.
+Once reviewed, the maintainers will comment on the pull request and merge it if acceptable.
 The change would then be available in the next release of the software.